-Two types of problems (øvinger) will be used in this course.
+Three types of problems (øvinger) may be used in this course.

 (1) In-class problems (quizzes), where the purpose is to assess the comprehension of students on course material previously covered (in this course or previous courses).
 The problems will be handed out at the beginning of class.
 A time limit will be given to solve the problem during class, and the problem must be handed in within the specified time.
-Some parts of the problem will be mandatory, and some parts may be optional.

-If the in-class problem is not solved with a passing mark, or the problem is not solved at all (e.g. if the student doesn't come to class), then the problem in its entirety (mandatory and optional parts) must be delivered no later than after one week from when it was handed out.
+If the in-class problem is not solved with a passing mark, or the problem is not solved at all (e.g. if the student doesn't come to class), then the problem in its entirety (mandatory and optional parts) must be delivered no later than after one week from when it was handed out, and an additional Home Work Problem will be required for Pass-Fail grading (in addition to those where all students must deliver Home Work Problem for grading).

-(2) Several class problems will be assigned.
-These should be solved by programming and/or using a spreadsheet program such as Excel.
+(2) Several Home Work Problems will be assigned.
+These should be solved by using a Excel, in general.

 Complete solutions to problems and projects will not be provided.
-Most problems will be partially solved in class.
+Some problems will be partially solved in class.
 Do not expect complete solutions to be handed out.
 You may ask questions about the problems and projects during problem sessions or during class.
 Ask until you are satisfied that you understand - it's your responsibility.

-Turn in problem/project solutions electronically through ItsLearning no later than one week after they are handed out, unless stated otherwise on the problem/project itself, or on ItsLearning.
+Turn in problem solutions electronically through ItsLearning no later than one week after they are handed out, unless stated otherwise on the problem/project itself, or on ItsLearning.
+If you solve with hand-written solutions (fine), scan and submit a .pdf file for your solution.